ruanjue/smartdenovo/README.md

 ```
 It calls other SMARTdenovo executables in the same directory containing
 `smartdenovo.pl`.
 After assembly, the raw unitigs are reported in file
-`prefix.lay.utg`.
-If you want to know more about how SMARTdenovo works in
+`prefix.lay.utg` and consensus unitigs in `prefix.cns`.
+If you want to know
-detail, please see [README-tools.txt][rt].
+more about how SMARTdenovo works in detail, please see [README-tools.txt][rt].

 [rt]: README-tools.txt